MumenJarrah/CloudLabs/lab6.md

 ### 3.3 Task 1.A: Protecting the Router

 In this task, we will set up rules to prevent outside machines from accessing the router machine, except ping.
+This set of iptables rules focuses on protecting the router by controlling ICMP traffic and setting default DROP policies for both the INPUT and OUTPUT chains.
 Please execute the following `iptables` command on the router container, and then try to access it from `10.9.0.5`.
 (1) Can you ping the router?
 (2) Can you telnet into the router (a telnet server is running on all the containers; an account called `seed` was created on them with a password `dees`).
 Please report your observation and explain the purpose for each rule.

 <pre>
 iptables -A INPUT  -p icmp --icmp-type echo-request -j ACCEPT